Money Hack: How to get a better foreign exchange rate this Black Friday

-If you have a Westpac Global Currency Card or St.George Global Currency Card, you could receive special exchange rates when you spend in US Dollars during the Black Friday sales.
+If you have a St.George Global Currency Card - DISCONTINUED or Westpac Global Currency Card - Discontinued, you could receive special exchange rates when you spend in US Dollars during the Black Friday sales.
 These promotional exchange rates will be locked in from Tuesday 21 November to Thursday 23 November 2017 – just before Black Friday kicks off on Friday 24 November.

 As usual, you’ll also avoid the standard 3% currency conversion fee when shopping online in US Dollars and other supported currencies.
 3% might not seem like a massive fee, but it can really add to your total costs the more you spend.
 If you spent $1,000 over the Black Friday shopping season, a 3% foreign transaction fee could add $30 to your total splurge.

 Qantas also ran a similar offer across its Qantas Cash travel card, but the promotional period ended this week.
 If you prefer to pay on credit, you can also compare 0% foreign transaction credit cards to avoid extra fees when shopping with overseas merchants.

 Want to know more ways to save this Black Friday?
 Check our guide to the Black Friday deals for the promo codes you can add to your shopping arsenal.

 finder money hacks is a bi-weekly roundup of the latest tips and tricks to improve your finances.
 Check back every Wednesday and Saturday for new hacks.